avrabyt/YouTube-Tutorials/README.md

 -------
 I try to upload the exact codes which I used during the related videos.
 \
-Feel free to use, edit and would be great if you report bugs !
+Feel free to use and edit.
+It would be great if you report bugs !

 Cheers
 \